BradleyCodeU/bradleycodeu.github.io/_apcsp/scratch/007ShapesAndInitials.md

   -  When the left arrow is pressed, it draws a square.
   -  When the down arrow is pressed, it draws a pentagon.
   -  When the right arrow is pressed, it draws a rectangle.
   -  When the a letter from your initials is pressed, it draws that letter.
 For example... my initials are J.R.
 If I press the J key, it draws J. If I press the R key, it draws R.

+NOTE: If your initials are the same (like Amy Adams or Ryan Reynolds), then write code to your initial letter and then write the code to draw any other random letter.